Speeding Up IAMTrail: One Boto3 Process Instead of 1,500 CLI Invocations

 IAMTrail.com: The AWS Managed Policy Archive (Evolved from MAMIP)

 This post was co-authored by Teddy Ferdinand.
-Who is working as Cloud Security Architect 🐻 Introduction In this series, we will talk about the emergence of the DevSecOps movement, and more especially, what are the benefits of introducing a DevSecOps approach on your existing CI/CD Pipelines.
+Who is working as Cloud Security Architect 🐻 Introduction In this series, we will talk about the emergence of the DevSecOps movement, and more especially, what the benefits are of introducing a DevSecOps approach to your existing CI/CD Pipelines.
 CI/CD Pipeline To give you some context, you will find in the diagram below a standard DevOps CI/CD Pipeline.
 DevSecWhat?
-DevSecOps could be defined as a shift from a central internal security team to the inclusion of security practices into the existing DevOps teams: DevSecOps 🎉 ...
+DevSecOps could be defined as a shift from a central internal security team to the inclusion of security practices in the existing DevOps teams: DevSecOps 🎉 ...

 Tracking Amazonians on Twitter

 TL;DR: I search “@awscloud” in their Twitter Bio and add their profiles to a public Twitter list.
-One opportunity to get fresh news from AWS ecosystem is to follow relevant current or former Amazon (Web Services) employees called Amazonians on Twitter, but it could be difficult to stalk their profiles across the myriad of user-profiles talking about #AWS subjects… Lately, I was working on a quick python Proof of Concept (another excuse to ramp-up my python 🐍 skills) to query Twitter API to found profiles with a specific twitter description/bio, and I questioned myself if I could use this to find more and more AWS employees :roll_eyes: ...
+One opportunity to get fresh news from the AWS ecosystem is to follow relevant current or former Amazon (Web Services) employees called Amazonians on Twitter, but it can be difficult to stalk their profiles across the myriad of user profiles talking about #AWS subjects… Lately, I was working on a quick Python Proof of Concept (another excuse to ramp up my Python 🐍 skills) to query the Twitter API to find profiles with a specific Twitter description/bio, and I asked myself if I could use this to find more and more AWS employees :roll_eyes: ...

 AWS Transfer for SFTP

-Info: This is our first post of a serie of coauthoring articles with @kharec Serverless SFTP with AWS Transfer for SFTP Sometimes in web world, we need to quickly deploy a space to share datas with programs or with other humans.
+Info: This is our first post in a series of co-authored articles with @kharec.
+Serverless SFTP with AWS Transfer for SFTP Sometimes in the web world, we need to quickly deploy a space to share data with programs or with other humans.
 One of the numerous solutions is an SFTP space out there.
-But you know: create the server, configure the service, partition the users, the permissions, the folders, etc… It’s getting heavy faster than a speeding bullet! ...
+But you know: create the server, configure the service, partition the users, the permissions, the folders, etc. It gets heavy faster than a speeding bullet! ...